storj/storj/docs/design/storj-node-watchdog.md

 Watchdog Process
 * Process runs on a loop periodically checking a Storage Node's Health.
-* Must be able to kill an already existing Storage Node process.
+* Must be able to initialize a graceful shutdown of an already existing Storage Node process.
+    * If the Graceful shutdown fails then kill the Storage Node process.
 * Must be able to start a new Storage Node process.

 ## Implementation